MarkusShepherd/riemannhypothesis.info/content/posts/2017-05-31-the-prime-bet.md

 print(f"{count} out of {repetitions} pairs were coprime ({pct:.3f}%)")
 ```

-This will pick two (largish) integers at random ((I was (deliberately) vague when saying _choose two random numbers_.
-There is no way of choosing two _arbitrarily large_ integers uniformly at random, so what you need to do is pick an upper bound _N_ and choose numbers below _N_ uniformly at random.
-In the calculations of the probabilities you'd take the limit _N_ → ∞.
-But we'll be hand-waving to begin with, so no reason to be exact here.)), check if they are coprime – which is the same as saying that they're greatest common divisor (_gcd_) is \\(1\\) – and repeat the procedure 100 million times.
+This will pick two (largish) integers at random[^uniform], check if they are coprime – which is the same as saying that they're greatest common divisor (_gcd_) is \\(1\\) – and repeat the procedure 100 million times.
 At the end, it will print something like this:

 ```
 60797595 out of 100000000 pairs were coprime (60.798%)